dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/aspnet-core-module.md

 ::: moniker-end

 Many native modules, such as Windows Authentication, remain active.
-To learn more about IIS modules active with the module, see <xref:host-and-deploy/iis/modules>.
+To learn more about IIS modules active with the ASP.NET Core Module, see <xref:host-and-deploy/iis/modules>.

-The ASP.NET Core Module has a few other functions.
-The module can:
+The ASP.NET Core Module can also:

 * Set environment variables for the worker process.
 * Log stdout output to file storage for troubleshooting startup issues.